 At the same time it is pointless to argue the matter.
 Horse racing has always been a game of money.
 It is driven by money, both for the participants and the bettors.
 No one can fault a race track for creating a mega stakes race.
 Doing so is probably good for the sport on many levels.
 But handicappers should always remember that lifetime earnings are a poor way to go about judging talent.

 Would you like to watch and wager on exciting horse racing action?
-Check out one of our recommended online racebooks.
-You will get free past performances, and you may even qualify for a welcome bonus when you make your first deposit.
+Check out one of our recommended online horse betting sites.
+You will get free past performances, and you may even qualify for a horse betting bonus when you make your first deposit.
+Check our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!